KunyuHe/QuinninR/Work Samples/WS2/Final_Project_KunyuHE.md

 ![](Final_Project_KunyuHE_files/figure-html/neighbor-log-price-1.png)<!-- -->

 The box plot shows how price increases across neighborhoods.
-By the median of `log_price` in each neiborhood, the most °∞expensive°± neighborhood is `Stone Brook` and the cheapest is `Meadow Village`.
+By the median of `log_price` in each neiborhood, the most ‚Äúexpensive‚Äù neighborhood is `Stone Brook` and the cheapest is `Meadow Village`.

 To test whether the two variables are dependent, i.e. whether the median of `log_price` changes significantly  across neighborhoods, conduct a [Kruskal-Wallis test](https://en.wikipedia.org/wiki/Kruskal%E2%80%93Wallis_one-way_analysis_of_variance).

 Check the assumptions of Kruskal-Wallis test first.
 As a non-parametric test, Kruskal-Wallis test does not assume normal distribution of each grouped population, but it assumes [homoscedasticity](https://en.wikipedia.org/wiki/Homoscedasticity).
-To test whether the assumption of homoscedasticity holds, use a [Levene°Øs test](https://en.wikipedia.org/wiki/Levene%27s_test).
+To test whether the assumption of homoscedasticity holds, use a [Levene‚Äôs test](https://en.wikipedia.org/wiki/Levene%27s_test).
 The null hypothesis is that the standard deviations across neighborhoods are identical.

 ```r